sanskrit/raw_etexts_english/blogs/manasataramgini/2014-10-19_partitions-perforations-and-tilings.md

 +++
-title = "Partitions, perforations andxa0tilings"
+title = "Partitions, perforations and tilings"

 +++
 We are “geometric” in our thinking – perhaps, we are hence a little more